Learn to Hunt

 Information / Records Requests

-is known for its channelized riverbanks and fast currents, and therefore can be a little intimidating for some anglers.
-But if catfish is your species of choice, the Missouri River offers some of the best fishing in the state.
+The Missouri River is known for its channelized riverbanks and fast currents.
+It can be a little intimidating for some anglers.
+If catfish is your species of choice, the Missouri River offers some of the best fishing in Iowa.

 Fishing for channel and flathead catfish has historically been best along the main channel and in backwater areas.
 Look for fish behind wing dams (artificial structures that extend partway across the river), submerged sandbars and near brush piles.
-People typically fish for channel cats with prepared commercial baits, cut bait or live bait (chubs and sunfish).
+People typically use prepared commercial baits, cut bait or live bait (chubs and sunfish) for channel cats.
 Anglers targeting flathead catfish use live bait like sunfish or bullheads.

-Smallmouth bass fishing can be excellent in the area around Sioux City, downstream to Monona County, especially when the river is low.
-Typically fish are located along the outside bend and around the points of wing dams.
-Anglers usually fish with soft plastics (jigs) and crank baits.
+Smallmouth bass fishing can be excellent around Sioux City, downstream to Monona County, especially when the river is low.
+Typically fish are found along the outside bend and around the points of wing dams.
+Anglers usually fish with soft plastics (jigs) and crankbaits.